 A REO, conversely, is a much neater and attractive proposition.
 The REO property was unable to find a buyer during foreclosure auction.
 Now the bank owns it.
 The bank will see to the removal of tax liens, evict occupants if needed and generally plan for the issuance of a title insurance policy to the buyer at closing.
 Take notice that REOs may be exempt from normal disclosure requirements.
 For instance, in Calfornia, banks do not have to give a Transfer Disclosure Statement, a document that typically requires sellers to tell you about any defects of which they are aware.

 Is an REO in Atlanta a bargain?

 Most lenders have a REO department that you'll work with in buying a REO property from them.
-Usually the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know regarding the condition of the property and what their process is for accepting offers.
-Since banks typically sell REO properties "as is", you may want to include an inspection contingency in your offer that gives you time to check for unseen damage and withdraw the offer if you find it.
+Typically the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Before making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about what they know regarding the condition of the property and what their process is for receiving offers.
+Since banks usually sell REO properties "as is", it's often prudent to include an inspection contingency in your offer that gives you time to check for unknown damage and retract the offer if you find it.